Yjuhu/combis-interview/README.md

 - Python 3.8+(how to install it...https://www.python.org/downloads/)
 - pip (Python package manager)
 - PostgreSQL 12+(how to install it...https://www.postgresql.org/download/)
-- PostgreSQL up and running(Windows) - You will need server login credentials.
+- PostgreSQL server up and running(- You will need server login credentials(Windows).
 - psql command added to the PATH(Windows)

 ## Setup Instructions